vkibaja/vkibaja.github.io/_projects/2021-04-15-Incident-Response-Playbook-project.md

 title: 'Incident Response Playbook'
 subtitle: 'A Project at Northeastern University'
 date: 2021-04-15 00:00:00
-description: This is a project where I acted as an Incident Response Manager and created Incident Response Playbook.
+description: Acted as an Incident Response Manager and created an Incident Response Playbook for "Viva la Vita Online," ensuring effective management of cybersecurity incidents.
+The playbook covers detection, analysis, and recovery for threats like unauthorized access and SQL injections.
 featured_image: '/images/demo/IR-Playbook.jpg'
 ---